-Creating a circuit using the Energy Stick is a cool and fun demonstration, but it isn't a science fair project.
+While creating a circuit using the Energy Stick is a cool and fun demonstration, it isn't a science fair project.
 However, by adding a variable, or something that changes with each experiment, you can easily make the Energy Stick into a centerpiece of your next science fair project!

 Try using the Energy Stick as a tester of conductors and insulators.
 How?
 Cover the electrodes with different materials and then grip the material.
 You might be surprised at some of the materials that you test!
 That's just one example of a variable that can be used to create an Energy Stick-themed science fair project, but we're sure you can think of more.
 Get creative!